How to Become a Software Tester

 What Qualifications Do You Need to Be a Software Tester?

-A bachelor’s degree in computer science, maths or engineering will be looked upon favourably by employers, although this is not always required.
+Employers will look upon a bachelor’s degree in computer science, maths, or engineering favourably, although this is not always required.

-If you have hands-on experience, a strong work history and positive references as well as some sort of certification or qualification, it is still possible to land a job.
+If you have hands-on experience, strong work history, and positive references, and some sort of certification or qualification, it is still possible to land a job.
+The more years of experience you have, the higher your chances.
+Demonstrating that you have essential testing skills and a willingness to learn will help you land software testing jobs.

 Obtaining a certification will help to prove your dedication and set you apart from other candidates.
-Many software testing certifications are vendor-neutral, meaning your skills will be recognised across all aspects of software testing.
-Some popular certifications include ISTQB Software Testing, Microsoft MTA Certification and Certified Penetration Testing.
+Many software testing course certifications are vendor-neutral, meaning your skills will be recognised across all aspects of software testing.
+Some popular certifications include ISTQB Software Testing, Microsoft MTA Certification, and Certified Penetration Testing course.

 As a Beginner, Where Should I Start in Software Testing?

-You may also wish to learn programming languages in your own time or participate in hackathons to develop your skills, network and make yourself more desirable when searching for a testing job.
+You may also wish to learn programming languages in your own time, take coding courses, or participate in hackathons to develop your skills, network, and make yourself more desirable when searching for a testing job.

 Skill Set Required for a Software Tester